skip to content

 Bladestorm

-You can use Aegis, Dodge, or Stability to counter the Taunt AoE.
+You can use , Dodge, or to counter the AoE.

 During the Bladestorm, the Enforcer will now also lob Fireballs around the platform.
 Getting hit by a Fireball applies Debilitated, which reduces outgoing damage by 25% per stack.